Wildlife

 Family: Orioles (Icteridae)

-Unfortuantely, we don't see this bird very often.
+Unfortunately, we don't see this bird very often.
 Actually, you often hear it well before you see it.
 One day I was working in the back yard picking thistles from our lawn, when a meadowlark sat on a fence post.
 I just sat on the lawn for at least 15 minutes listening to its songs.
 Just a day I will never forget.

 This picture was not taken on our property though.